-Many studies have been performed on different mammals (rats, dogs, humans,…) and have shown that mental stimulation helps fight against the aging of the brain.
-In human medicine and para-medicine, mental stimulation exercises are carried out as part of specific care for the elderly (for instance to fight against Alzheimer’s disease), but also for young children, or even infants, to overcome some concerns of growth and/or development.
+Numerous studies have been carried out on different mammals (rats, dogs, humans,…) and have proven that mental stimulation helps to fight against brain ageing.
+In human medicine and para-medicine, mental stimulation exercises are practised as part of specific care given to the elderly (for example to combat Alzheimer’s disease), but also to young children, or even infants, to alleviate certain growth or development problems.

-It is known, scientifically and internationally, that the brain becomes and remains effective by being regularly used and trained: “use it or lose it”, to quote a famous maxim.
+It is recognised, scientifically and internationally, that the brain becomes and remains effective by being regularly used and trained: “Use it or lose it”, to quote a famous saying.
 What is true for humans is also true for any species with a similar nervous system, including our dogs.

-A recent scientific study (Cornell University study) analyzed the impact that a stimulating environment can have on mice with cancer: mice that benefited from this enriched environment seem to have been protected against the development of cancer.
+A recent scientific study (Cornell University study) analysed the impact that a stimulating environment can have on cancerous mice: mice that benefited from this enriched environment seem to have been protected from developing cancer.

-Enriched environment and mental stimulations for mice – Study of the University of Cornell
+Enriched environment and mental stimulations for mice – Study of Cornell University